 PCMCH developed three distinct paediatric levels of inpatient care that take into consideration the acuity of the presenting complaint; the medical complexity of the patient’s underlying condition; and/or the complexity of the surgery or procedure required.
 The goal is to ensure that quality services are provided to paediatric patients and their families as close to home as possible, in the right place, at the right time, and by the right provider(s).
 Additionally, the levels will:

-- Provide a clear, consistent, and transparent understanding of services provided by any given hospital site;
+- Help provide a clear, consistent, and transparent understanding of services provided at any given hospital site;

 - Enable healthcare professionals to know where to call for advice and consultation;